sertalpbilal/euro2020-optimal-tour/README.md

 `games_filled.xlsx` is the schedule for the tournament.

+`travel_info.p` file includes coordinates of each venue and driving distance and duration between them.
+This data is collected through OpenStreetMap and OSRM.
+Note that, we have used Rome2Rio driving durations instead of these values.

 ## CO2e Emission

 We have collected emission data from UK Government GHG Conversion Factors for Company Reporting: